-- In order to maximize their future program and course choices, all students are encouraged to present a broad range of subjects across Group A and C. - (2) Students who wish to present a native language to fulfil a Group A admission requirement should contact the Faculty before admission for further information about the standards required and testing.
+- (1) Students who wish to present a native language to fulfill a Group A admission requirement should contact the Faculty before admission for further information about the standards required and testing.
 Native language tests (other than Cree) may have to be taken at another University offering that language.
-See §122.5 on Cree Language exams for further information. - (3) Advanced Placement: Students who do not hold credit in prerequisite courses, but who feel they have sufficient knowledge, may be permitted registration in an upper level course, on successfully completing a placement test.
+See §122.5 on Cree Language exams for further information. - (2) Advanced Placement: Students who do not hold credit in prerequisite courses, but who feel they have sufficient knowledge, may be permitted registration in an upper level course, on successfully completing a placement test.
 These tests are normally conducted for language courses (e.g., Cree).
-See also §§14.2.5 and 122.5.

-- (4) For a minor in Political Science students should present Social Studies 30. - (5) For a minor in Psychology students should present Pure Mathematics 30. - (6) For a minor in Mathematics or Economics students should present both Pure Mathematics 30 and 31.
-For a minor in Mathematics students should present Pure Mathematics 30. - (7) Students intending to transfer to the Faculty of Education, particularly to Elementary Education, should present Pure Mathematics 30. - (8) Students intending to transfer to the School of Business should present Pure Mathematics 30.
+See also §§14.2.5 and 122.5. - (3) For a minor in Political Science students should present Social Studies 30 or 30-1. - (4) For a minor in Psychology students should present Pure Mathematics 30. - (5) For a minor in Mathematics or Economics students should present both Pure Mathematics 30 and 31.
+For a minor in Mathematics students should present Pure Mathematics 30. - (6) Students intending to transfer to the Faculty of Education, particularly to Elementary Education, should present Pure Mathematics 30. - (7) Students intending to transfer to the School of Business should present Pure Mathematics 30.

 Transfer from Other Faculties: Students in good standing in their past year's work in another Faculty at the University of Alberta may transfer to the Faculty of Native Studies by submitting an Application for Readmission/Internal Transfer to the Registrar's Office.
-Refer to \$12 for Faculty deadlines.
+Refer to \$12.7 for Faculty deadlines.
 Transfer credit for course work already taken that is applicable to the Native Studies program will be given.
 Transferring students must clear any matriculation deficiencies specific to the Faculty of Native Studies.
 This may be done by taking a suitable course or courses at the 100-level.
 Students must register in these courses in the first year in the Faculty.
-The Director will decide whether courses will be accepted for degree credit, depending on the nature of the deficiency.
+The Dean (or designate) will decide whether courses will be accepted for degree credit, depending on the nature of the deficiency.